Facelift Surgery in Melbourne

 How can I help to maintain my Facelift surgery results?

-Following surgery and your healing process, ensure that you follow a healthy diet, wear high quality, high protection sunscreen & try to avoid prolonged exposure to the sun, and invest in a high-quality skin care regime to help keep your skin hydrated and refreshed.
+- Also ensure you follow a healthy diet, wear high quality, high protection sunscreen & try to avoid prolonged exposure to the sun

 To support your surgical results, and keep the natural signs of ageing at bay, you may opt to combine a Facelift procedure with non-surgical facial rejuvenation treatments.

-How long should I wait to return to exercise after Face Rejuvenation Surgery?
+Exercising after a Facelift: How long should I wait to exercise after getting a Facelift?

-Our Specialist Plastic Surgeons typically advise that you should wait at least 3-4 weeks before returning to mild to strenuous forms of exercise.
+- Our Plastic Surgeons typically advise that you should wait at least 3-4 weeks before returning to mild to strenuous forms of exercise.

 Do I need a referral from a GP to book my initial Facial Rejuvenation consultation?

-You do not need to have a medical referral (from a GP or specialist) to book a consultation with one of our Specialist Surgeons.
+- You do not need to have a medical referral (from a GP) to book a consultation with one of our Plastic Surgeons.

-Your selected Facelift Surgery Specialist can offer you a price range for your surgery depending on the type of procedure, hospital and how long you are in hospital.
+- Your selected Facelift Surgery Surgeon can offer you a price range for your surgery depending on the type of procedure, hospital and how long you are in hospital.

 At your initial appointment with your Surgeon you will typically: